EU vows legal response as UK moves unilaterally on Northern Ireland

 “We are making sure that we underscore that with some temporary operational easings in order to protect the market in some areas, such as food supplies, pending further discussions with the EU,” Johnson told parliament.
 “We leave nothing off the table in order to ensure that we get this right.”

-Reporting by Guy Faulconbridge, Elizabeth Piper, John Chalmers, Conor Humphries and Sabine Siebold; editing by Alistair Smout, James Davey, Nick Macfie, Alexandra Hudson and Jonathan Oatis
+Reporting by Guy Faulconbridge, Elizabeth Piper, John Chalmers, Conor Humphries, Sabine Siebold and Paul Sandle; editing by Alistair Smout and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.